 Yeah, I'm fine.

-I enjoy talking about some of the stuff that came from the book because I think it's the ideas are highly relevant or the phenomena that I saw there was like relevant to populism and the manosphere generally.
+I enjoy talking about some of the stuff that came from the book because I think the ideas are highly relevant or the phenomena that I saw there was like relevant to populism and the manosphere generally.

-And it is interesting, but I don't really want to immerse myself in that world again.
+I don't really want to immerse myself in that world again.

 I mean, some people talk about they have to take a shower when they leave some underground culture.